caspernorrbin/tournament-scheduler/README.md

-# Communication Platform - Group J
+# Tournament Scheduler and Communication Platform
-This project implements a communication platform for a UU-Game.
+This project implements a communication platform for a nondescript game.
 The functionality includes:
 - Scheduling a single match
 - Scheduling a round robin tournament between multiple players
 - Saving and loading the state of individual match